The Future of Open Education at MIT/Harvard

 Master plan

-1. Release a directory with links to all existing classes materials, like a html page linking to existing complete course websites, up-to-date edX links, and student-uploaded materials.
+Directories: Release a directory with links to all existing classes materials, like a html page linking to existing complete course websites, up-to-date edX links, and student-uploaded materials.
 We’ve already started this at mitsoul.org/courses, where anyone can add a GitHub PR to add a class link.

-2. Release as many courses’ materials as possible, starting with advanced courses where accurate info is hard to find online.
+Fast Open Sourcing: Release as many courses’ materials as possible, starting with advanced courses where accurate info is hard to find online.
 Ensuring completeness or videos is less of a concern, than just open sourcing as many materials or course notes as possible.
 Materials are automatically sorted and uploaded from existing professor courses, and they can edit anytime.
 This is the mission of coursetexts.org.

 Once this succeeds at a small scale, we hope it can help galvanize a self-sustaining community that operates to continue and expand this legacy.
 A non-profit is critical to keep it open access, and we think a small team of core operators is the most efficient structure.
+Our success metric is not number of students served like most MOOCs, but something more like counterfactual increase in research published or companies founded after students studied that class, which is a harder metric to game.